 Mr. Brooks participates in the TriMas Corporation Benefit Restoration Plan ("Benefit Restoration Plan"), which is an unfunded non-qualified retirement plan.
-The Benefit Restoration Plan provides for benefits that were not able to be provided to certain executives in the Metaldyne Pension Plan (a plan adopted by the Company's predecessor) because of tax code limits on compensation that may be considered in a qualified plan.
+The Benefit Restoration Plan provides for benefits that were not able to be provided to certain executives in the Metaldyne Pension Plan (a plan adopted by the Company's predecessor) because of tax code limits on compensation that are applicable to benefits provided under a qualified retirement plan.
 The TriMas Corporation Benefit Restoration Plan was frozen as of December 31, 2002.